 Covers techniques of integration, an introduction to differential equations and multivariable calculus, with an emphasis throughout on applications in business, social sciences, and life sciences.

-Prerequisite: Completion of MTH 261: Applied Calculus I or equivalent with a grade of C or better.
-Lecture 3 hours per week.
+Prerequisite(s): Completion of MTH 261: Applied Calculus I or equivalent with a grade of C or better.